- Merrill Palmer Skillman Institute for Children & Famiies

 Research interest(s)/area of expertise

 - One primary focus of our current research is youth exposure to interpersonal violence.
 Our research questions concern how and for whom violence exposure undermines psychosocial development during adolescence and emerging adulthood We use a multi-method approach that includes questionnaires, interviews, physiological, and virtual reality measures.
-Current projects focus on emergent romantic and sexual experiences as well as the use of virtual reality to index individual differences in adolescents' responses to challenging peer interactions.

 Awards and grants